MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 * crash log classification
 * performance regression comparison across builds

-Performance testing should not only ask: “Does the battle run?”.
+Performance testing should not only ask: “Does the battle run?”

-It should ask: “Does the battle remain playable, readable and stable under the conditions that the sandbox naturally creates?”.
+It should ask: “Does the battle remain playable, readable and stable under the conditions that the sandbox naturally creates?”

 ---